 Publication Ethics & Malpractice Statement

-The International Jordanian Journal Aryam for Humanities and Social Sciences (IJJA) is committed to upholding the highest standards of publication ethics, in full accordance with the principles and guidelines of the Committee on Publication Ethics (COPE).
+International Jordanian Journal Aryam for Humanities and Social Sciences is committed to upholding the highest standards of publication ethics, in full accordance with the principles and guidelines of the Committee on Publication Ethics (COPE).
 The journal ensures integrity, transparency, academic rigor, and ethical conduct throughout all stages of the editorial and publication process.

 IJJA adopts a zero-tolerance policy toward unethical practices, including—but not limited to—plagiarism, data fabrication or falsification, citation manipulation, inappropriate authorship, redundant publication, and all forms of academic misconduct.
 Turnitin or similar software is used to verify the originality of all manuscripts before and after publication.